microsoft/finops-toolkit/docs/powershell/hubs/Deploy-FinOpsHub.md

     -Location westus
 ```

-Deploys a new FinOps hub instance named MyHub to a new resource group named MyNewResourceGroup.
+Deploys a FinOps hub instance named MyHub to the MyNewResourceGroup resource group.
+If the resource group does not exist, it will be created.
+If the hub already exists, it will be updated to the latest version.

 ### Deploy specific version